mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 The security properties expected for attachments in the MLS protocol are very similar to the ones expected from messages.
-The distinction between messages and attachments stems from the fact that the typical average time between the download of a message and the one from the attachements may be different.
-For many reasons, the usual one being the lack of high bandwith network connectivity, the lifetime of the cryptographic keys for attachments is usually higher than for messages, hence slightly weakening the PCS guarantees for attachments.
+The distinction between messages and attachments stems from the fact that the typical average time between the download of a message and the one from the attachments may be different.
+For many reasons, the usual one being the lack of high bandwidth network connectivity, the lifetime of the cryptographic keys for attachments is usually higher than for messages, hence slightly weakening the PCS guarantees for attachments.